jacobmix/moonlight-chrome/documentation.md

 GeForce Experience > Settings > wait for left tabs to load > Shield > GameStream > On (Green)

 Check if anything shows up when you go to `YourLocalIPHere:47989/serverinfo` if something does you should be fine.
-(Get your local ip by opening a CMD window, and type `ipconfig /all` Then find your network, and it's the IPv4 address.)

 If `nvstreamer.exe` is running.
 Try ending it with taskmanager, and disable.
 Then re-enable GameStream.